cytomining/DeepProfiler-handbook/_sources/docs/06-profiling.md

 Pre-trained ImageNet model is downloaded automatically for EfficientNet or ResNet to the cache folder of Keras.

-The _profile_ section of your config should be adjusted: `checkpoint` field will have `None` and `use_pretrained_input_size` is set according to the chosen model.
+The _profile_ section of your config should be adjusted: the `checkpoint` field will have `None` and `use_pretrained_input_size` is set according to the chosen model.

-The `crop_generator` parameter should be set to `repeat_channel_crop_generator`, this crop generator feeds each channel to the model seprately, to match the number of channels of ImageNet, each channel is replcated three times.
+The `crop_generator` parameter should be set to `repeat_channel_crop_generator`, this crop generator feeds each channel to the model separately, to match the number of channels of ImageNet, each channel is replicated three times.

 Example for _EfficientNet-B0_ model: